TG9541/stm8ef/README.md

 ## Other target boards

-From STM8 eForth 2.2.24 on, the binary release contains all the files that are necessary for supporting a custom target board.
-For example, [STM8 eForth MODBUS](https://github.com/TG9541/stm8ef-modbus) uses the release files to combine target support with the application.
+From STM8 eForth 2.2.24 on, the binary release contains all the files that are necessary for building an STM8 eForth core for a custom target board.
+The [modular build](https://github.com/TG9541/stm8ef-modular-build) repository provides instructions and all required files.
+Examples are [STM8 eForth MODBUS](https://github.com/TG9541/stm8ef-modbus) or [XY-LPWM](https://github.com/TG9541/XY-LPWM).

-# Feature Overview
+# STM8 eForth Feature Overview

-In addition to the initial code STM8 eForth offers many features:
+In addition to the original "stm8ef" this STM8 eForth offers many features:

 * Subroutine Threaded Code (STC) with improved code density that rivals DTC
   * native `BRANCH` (JP), and `EXIT` (RET)